Balmanno History, Family Crest & Coats of Arms

 The surname Balmanno was first found in Kincardine, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Balmanno family
+Early History of the Balmanno family

 This web page shows only a small excerpt of our Balmanno research.
 Another 81 words (6 lines of text) covering the years 1296, 1447, 1582 and 1534 are included under the topic Early Balmanno History in all our PDF Extended History products and printed products wherever possible.